 It is not full of loads of pictures, but the information and notes on what to do, are second to none.
 You have step-by-step instructions to do the recipes so that you won’t get lost.
 Also, it is reasonably priced for the types of recipes it has inside it.

-Eating food without gluten does not have to be challenging.
+Eating food without gluten does not have to be challenging, I mean you can even buy gluten free sweets now!
 You can use recipe books like these to inspire you.
 You will find that your friends and loved ones won’t know the difference if you cook them a meal without gluten.

 - Gluten-free food is as tasty as you want it to be.